Art Deco architecture of New York City: Common elements

 The buildings that would later be described as Art Deco shared common elements.
 The setback laws resulted in sculptural buildings with long, uninterrupted piers rising between columns of windows and decorated spandrels.
 These choices were made to emphasize the height of the buildings, a choice mimicked even on much shorter buildings built across town.
 New York's architects were at the forefront of using new materials, including synthetics like Bakelite and Formica plastics, as well as Nirosta, a corrosion-resistant steel alloy that made exterior metal on skyscrapers more feasible.
 Where stainless steel was too expensive to use, aluminum's declining price and lighter weight made it a common choice for interior and exterior usage.
 Other favored materials were multicolored terra cotta, limestone, and glass brick.
-Even when traditional building materials were used—marble, wood, brick, bronze—they would be combined in novel ways, intending to shock and delight.
+Even when traditional building materials were used—marble, wood, brick, bronze—they were combined in novel ways, intending to shock and delight.

 Architectural historian Rosemarie Haag Bletter described the most pronounced element of Art Deco as its use of "sumptuous ornament".
 The most dynamic elements were reserved for entrances and at the tops of buildings, with multiple materials combined to form dazzling colors or rich textures.
 Sometimes the buildings were shaded—using darker-colored materials at the base, and then gradually lightening towards the top—to increase the building's visibility.
 Art Deco buildings in the city were also richly appointed inside and out with reliefs, mosaics, murals, and other art.
 Allegorical depictions—such as beehives of industry on the French Building, personifications of virtues at Rockefeller Center, or figures portraying industry and the arts at the International Magazine Building—were common decorative elements.
 The entries and lobbies of these skyscrapers often drew direct influence from the painted sets and stages of theaters, with framing like hanging curtains.
 Elaborate ironwork blended with decorative frosted or etched glass.

 Art Deco in New York became intrinsically linked with commercial architecture.
 Its focus on rich ornamentation appealed to commercial patrons who wanted an "acceptable" modern style.
 These developers in turn gave architects a permissive mandate to create in the style, as long as the end result was not too shocking.
 The buildings rose to the height where the cost of added space equalized with the commercial value of that space.
 The emerging style was contemporaneously called the "vertical style", "skyscraper style", or simply "modern", with the characteristic look of setback buildings leading to them being called "wedding cake" buildings.
 Architect Ely Jacques Kahn commented in 1926 on the emerging style that his brethren were creating with their buildings:

 [It] is so characteristic of New York that it would be more logical, by far, to call it a New York Style. [...]
 Decoration becomes a far more precious thing than a collection of dead leaves, swags, bull's heads and cartouches.
 It becomes a means of enriching the surface with a play of light and shade, voices and solids.
 [Today's ornamental forms] respond to the bulk and simplicity of the skyscraper itself.